Sharon Abrams Teen Parent School Program

 - College and Career Support

 The Cuddle Me Program is the flagship program of the Partnerships for America and was founded in 2005.
 When the program was first opened the influx of parents as well as caregivers needing assistance was overwhelming.
-In a short period of time the program has grown from serving 419 children in 2005 to 950 in 2010 to our hope that it will serve triple that number in 2012 and years to come.

-The Teen Parent School Program in Lunder Hall is a very welcoming and comfortable environment.
+The Sharon Abrams Teen Parent School Program in Lunder Hall is a very welcoming and comfortable environment.
 Our program is able to offer smaller classes, which gives us the ability to provide more individualized attention to our students.
 Our facility has a computer lab, a library, a cafeteria, a student lounge, several classrooms and an auditorium.